Shooting attack in West Bank with Israel on high alert | Law-Order

 "Nobody wants an escalation right now," an Israeli army spokesman said.
 "Quiet will be answered with quiet, at this stage I think, at least in the coming hours."
 One official with a Palestinian militant group told Reuters they were ready to keep the calm should Israel do the same, with the group having "made its point".

 Friday prayers at Al-Aqsa Mosque in Jerusalem's walled Old City, which draws hundreds of thousands of worshippers during the Islamic holy month of Ramadan and where Israel has deployed large police forces, passed without major incidents.
 Apart from some stone-throwing, police said the compound was quiet.
-The Palestinians and Jordan, who is custodian of holy sites in East Jerusalem, reject any Israeli police presence in the Old City.
+The Palestinians and Jordan, who is custodian of holy sites in East Jerusalem, reject any Israeli police presence in the compound, revered in Judaism as Temple Mount, a vestige of the two biblical temples.

 Earlier in the week Israeli police raided Al-Aqsa and beat Palestinian worshippers, arresting and removing hundreds of people from the compound in what they said was an effort to remove agitators holed up in the mosque.
-The action drew condemnation across the Arab world.
-During Ramadan, Muslims around the world see it as a religious duty to remain overnight and pray at mosques.
+The action drew condemnation from across the Arab world.
+During Ramadan, Muslims see it as a religious duty to remain overnight and pray at mosques.

-In Friday's West Bank shooting incident, two Israeli women, reported by local media to be sisters, were killed when their car came under fire near the Jewish settlement of Hamra.
+In Friday's West Bank shooting, two Israeli women, reported by local media to be sisters, were killed when their car came under fire near the Jewish settlement of Hamra.
 Israeli Prime Minister Benjamin Netanyahu said he was holding a security assessment.
-Palestinian militant group Hamas Hamas, which rules Gaza, did praise the shooting attack but stopped short of claiming responsibility.
+Palestinian militant group Hamas Hamas, which rules Gaza, praised the shooting attack but stopped short of claiming responsibility.

 Israel blamed Hamas for Thursday's rocket attacks, although the group did not say it was behind them.
 The salvoes included the largest from Lebanon since a 2006 war.
 They interrupted the Jewish holiday of Passover and sent residents running for shelters.
-In the south, firefighters doused a blaze and police cleared away the debris from a rocket fired from Gaza that struck a house.
+Rocket fire from Gaza hit at least one house.

+Israel called on the United Nations Security Council to condemn Lebanon and Hamas for the rocket fire.
+Before noon on Friday, however, Israel's military said residents near the Gaza border no longer needed to keep close to bomb shelters.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)